As if life wasn’t complic8ed enough, Zander doubled his DNA.

 “Let’s not go into unnecessary detail.
 But they really know their business.”
-Old Cody broke into a 1/2-smile, like he was remembering a secret pleasure.
+Old Cody ½-smiled, as if remembering a secret pleasure.
 “I mean, these indivs can make a death look like ay tragic accident.
-Or even make it look like suicide, if that’s your pref.”
+Or like a suicide, if that’s your pref.”

 My brain, slow though it might sometimes be, was now on rocket fuel.

-“Unc, you have an interesting idea there.
+“Suicide?
+You have an interesting idea there, Unc.
 But what’s the price?”

 “That’s the thing.
 That’s what I’ve been telling you.
 These indivs owe me.
 They’re in my debt.
 It won’t cost you ay single cred.
-Consider it a gift from an older Unger to a younger Unger.”
+It’s a gift from an older Unger to a younger Unger.”

-This was the answer to my situation.
-With the clone’s untimely death assured, I could go ahead with my promise and keep Lesbia in my life, and rid myself of the clone before it sucked too many creds out of me and became too much of a nuisance.
-And it would cost me no more than the clone itself and the trip to Sri Lanka (2 round-trips and 1 1-way).
+Here was the solution.
+With the clone’s untimely death assured, I could keep my promise (and hopefully keep my 8V) while ridding myself of the clone before it sucked all my creds and wrecked my life.
+And it would cost no more than the clone itself and the trip to Sri Lanka (2 round-trips and a 1-way).

 “Unc, you’re a genius.
-She’ll definitely fall for it.
-I’ll make sure the clone sinks into something that looks like suicidal depression because of everything it has to endure.
-She’ll definitely get why it was driven to ‘suicide’ so soon.
-Stuck in that little hab 24-7.
+It’ll definitely work.
+I’ll see to it that the clone sinks into something resembling depression.
+Then that 8V will definitely get why it was driven to ‘suicide’ so soon.
+Stuck in our little hab 24-7.
+Enduring all that isolation.
 Dealing with all her mood swings.
-No life of its own.
+No independence.
 All that would drive anybody out of orbit.
-I almost feel sad for its untimely demise.”
+I almost feel sorry for its untimely demise.”

 “I knew you’d like my little gift,” he said.

 I smiled.
 “Gift in German means poison.
-Did you know that, Unc?”
+Did you know that?”

 Old Cody made the that’s-news-to-me sign and then stood up with extraordinary speed.
 Heaven’s g8!
 I thought.
 His biofibe hips and knees let the old boy move better than me!

-“But before you get too excited, listen to me 1 more time,” he warned.
+“But before you get too excited, listen again,” he warned.
 “I know how you think, Zander.
 You’re full plus about this plan now, but you’re so hyper-analytical that soon you’ll start having doubts.
 Moral doubts.
-They’re all crap.
+They’re crap.
 Forget them.
-It’s not murder we’re talking about.
+We’re not discussing murder.
 We’re dealing with ay clone, not a human.
-It’s not the same at all, right?”
+It’s not the same, right?”

-“The World Fed’s still deb8ing that issue.
-But I know what you mean by ‘it’s not the same’,” I said.
+“The World Fed’s still deb8ing that.
+But I agree it’s not the same,” I said.

 “Good.
 Then hold that thought.
 And TEL me when you’re back from … er …”

-And with that I left his hab and subshuttled home.
-I ordered Sri Lankan food for dinner.
-Lesbia asked me what old Uncle Cody and I talked about.
+I left his hab, subshuttled home and ordered Sri Lankan food for dinner.
+8V asked me what old Uncle Cody and I talked about.

 “Oh, nothing much,” I said.
-“We just had a little conversation.
-But he started complaining about le monde moderne again.
-He said it’s become an ant colony.”
+“We just chatted.
+He complained about le monde moderne again.
+He said it’s like an ant colony.”

-We sat with lawyers and I had to sign this and that, waivers and agreements.
-Then we dealt with a staggering number of immigration documents.
+Surrounded by lawyers, we signed waivers and agreements, contracts and declarations.
+Next came a mountain of immigration documents.
 The clone would get a 1-year visa (how exact!) and needed 2 guarantors.
-A Sri Lankan orderly kept us company while we w8ed for permission to finally leave that dreary office when the last document was in the bag.
+A Sri Lankan orderly kept us company while we w8ed until the last document was in the bag.

-“You have beaucoup de customers recently?”
-I asked, just to make idle chit chat.
+“Beaucoup de customers, recently?”
+I asked, just to make conversation.

-“I mean, do you have a lot of customers recently?”
+“I mean, do you have a lot of customers?”

 “Sir, not like your good self, sir.
 We are having many Short Clone Service customers.
-Not so many of FCC-1-year customers, sir.”
+Not so many of FCC-single-year customers, sir.”

 “What’s Short Clone Service?”

-“Sir, they are clones for customers who wish to have clones of themselves for only 24 hours, sir.
-Or maybe 48 hours.
+“Sir, it is for customers who are having clones of themselves for only 24 hours, sir.
+Or 48 hours.
 Yes, sir.
-They then proceed to have all kinds of … er … physical relations with their clones, sir.
+They then proceed to have all kinds of … physical relations with their clones, sir.
 It is becoming quite popular now, sir.
 And madame.”

-Lesbia had mentioned something about this on the sub-orb flight.
-People frantically shag their own clones for a frenzied day or 2.
+8V had mentioned something about this on the sub-orb flight.
+People frantically shag their own clones for a day or 2.
 Or some people just savagely beat and torture them.
-You usually do this kind of thing on your shrink’s recommendation.
-But some shag their own clones just for the buzz of it, as a heightened form of masturbation.
+You usually do that on your shrink’s recommendation.
+But some shag their own clones just for the kick.
+It’s a heightened form of ‘bation.

-Self-sexing wasn’t something I could ever imagine for myself.
+Self-sexing wasn’t something I’d consider for myself.
 I’m so very conventional about these things.
-Lesbia said my negitude ( ‘negative attitude’ in Lesbiaspeak) was further proof of my unique oldy-fashionedness.
+8V opined my negitude (‘negative attitude’) was further proof of my unique oldy-fashionedness.
 She said this oldy-fashionedness, combined with the ‘oldy-worldy’ way I speak, absolutely proves I was born in the wrong century.

-After they took my DNA and I’d signed the last waiver we had to w8 the full 24 hours.
+After they took my DNA and we’d signed the last whatever-it-was, we had to w8 the full 24 hours.
 No shortcuts, they said.
 We spent a sullen night.
-Lesbia was tanked by the heat and the pounding rain and our tempo hab’s primitive envirocon.
-I had the jeebies about meeting this thing the next day – a thing meant to look and sound and move and even smell like me.
-How was I supposed to act when it appeared?
-Were we expected to shake hands or something?
-How was Lesbia supposed to address each of us?
+The heat and the pounding rain and our tempo-hab’s primitive envirocon really tanked 8V.
+I had the jeebies about meeting this thing the next day – a thing meant to look, sound, move and even smell like me.
+How was I supposed to act with it?
+Were we supposed to shake hands?
+How would 8V address each of us?
 And was its name Zander too?

-As it turned out, the clone had a large C tattooed on its head.
-They obviously forgot to mention that, but anyway the problem of distinguishing the copy from the original solved itself.
+It turned out the clone had a large C tattooed on its head.
+They’d forgotten to mention that, but anyway the problem of distinguishing the copy from the original solved itself.
 3 corp minders brought it out, checked my I.D., had me “confirm acceptance of purchased item” and walked away.
 The clone and I sized each other up.
-Lesbia was the 1st to break the awkward silence when she said – pretty much as I’d expected – “Oh, my sweet, it looks just comme toi!”
+8V was the 1st to break the awkward silence, saying – pretty much as you’d expect – “Oh, my sweet, it looks exactement like you!”

 Then the clone cleared his throat and spoke for the 1st time.
-“Just a minute.
-He looks just comme toi.
+“W8!
+He looks exactement like you.
 Not it.
 I’m a man, not a thing.
-Henceforth, Lez, you will kindly oblige me by keeping that particular detail firmly in mind.”
+Henceforth, 8V, kindly oblige me by keeping that particular detail firmly in mind.“

-“It even talks old fashioned, just like you, Zander!”
+“It even talks oldy-fashioned, just like you, Zander!”
 Which was exactly the way it was supposed to talk.
 The clone was like me in every single respect.
-The thought occurred to me: Trust Lesbia to st8 the perfectly obvious as if it were a revelation to us all.
+The thought occurred to me: Trust 8V to st8 the perfectly obvious as if it were a revelation to us all.

 “My sentiments exactly,” said a voice in my head.